Save the Trafalgar Square Pigeons: Agreement

 Following the alleged period of harassment STTSP eventually went into an agreement with the Greater London Authority in that there would be a reduction in bird numbers so long as this was carried out through non-cruel means, via food reduction instead of starvation.
 The group were then allowed to feed the birds at 7:30 a.m. once a day.
 This approach saw a reduction in bird numbers in Trafalgar Square from 4000 to around 200.
 This restriction was to last until October 2008.

 Agreement rescinded

 In 2003 Ken Livingstone and the GLA rescinded their agreement with STTSP and made it illegal for anyone to feed the birds in Trafalgar Square; the penalty for doing so was set at £50.
-On 10 September 2007 bye-laws were secured that ensured bird feeding was banned throughout the entire square and surrounding areas, with a higher fine of £500 if this law was broken.
+On 10 September 2007 by-laws were secured that ensured bird feeding was banned throughout the entire square and surrounding areas, with a higher fine of £500 if this law was broken.